No single-use: How to limit your plastic waste as a traveller in Japan

 Here is your chance to tick some boxes and check out what it really takes to travel with a sustainable mindset.

-Try to buy your groceries at farmers markets, fish markets, bulk food stores, green grocers and bakeries.
-Remember to bring your own containers and bags to avoid using plastic packaging.
+Try to buy your groceries at farmers’ markets, fish markets, bulk food stores, greengrocers and bakeries.
+Remember to bring your containers and bags to avoid using plastic packaging.

-If you need to shop at a supermarket or convenience store, look for items that are unwrapped or only wrapped once, such as nuts, cookies or loose fruit and vegetables.
-Choose glass jars and bottles over plastic whenever possible.
+If you need to shop at a supermarket or convenience store, look for items that are unwrapped or only wrapped once, such as nuts, cookies, or loose fruit and vegetables.
+Whenever possible, choose glass jars and bottles over plastic.

 Fruit and vegetables outside Japanese store